-|Classification:||mine shaft, ice cave.|
+|Classification:||Silver Mine ice cave.|

-Inez Bull: Cross Fork Tales.
+Cross Fork Tales

-Potter County Historical Society QUARTERLY BULLETIN # 83 January 1987.
+Potter County Historical Society Quarterly Bulletin # 83 January 1987.

 Kevin Patrick (2004): Pennsylvania Caves & other rocky roadside wonders, Stackpole Books, Mechanicsburg, Pa, USA, 248 pp, illus. p 201-207

-|Address:||Coudersport Ice Mine, Ice Mine Rd, Coudersport, PA 16915, Tel: +1-814-274-9900.|
+|Address:||Coudersport Ice Mine, 176 Ice Mine Rd, Coudersport, PA 16915, Tel: +1-814-274-9900.|

-|1897||the shaft had been sunk on the John Dodd farm in search for silver.|
+|1894||shaft sunk by John Dodd and William O’Neil in search for silver.|

-|1889||a small hut erected over the mine entrance by John Dodd which disturbed the coldness trap mechanism.
-The hut was removed and the effect reappered.|
+|1899||a small hut erected over the mine entrance by John Dodd which disturbed the cold trap mechanism.
+The hut was removed and the effect reappeared.|

 |1915||Prof M L Kelly visits the Ice Mine.
 Likes it and buys it!
 He increases the admission fee from 10c to 50c, a price that was maintained until 1965.|